Every Upcoming Movie and TV Show in the Marvel Cinematic Universe

 Movies| | By Jason Owen

-After more than 10 years and 20 movies, one would think the box office juggernaut known as the Marvel Cinematic Universe (MCU) might finally come to a close.
-But one would be wrong.
-Marvel Studios head Kevin Feige has revealed that the studio has potential movie plans for at least the next decade.
-How can you argue with them?
-The movies are constant critical and box office successes defying expectations (Black Panther‘s record-breaking haul anyone?).
-We’ve already provided a complete list of the order to watch all the current films, but what about all the upcoming Marvel movies the studio has planned?
+After more than 10 years and over 20 movies, the box office juggernaut known as the Marvel Cinematic Universe (MCU) is still going strong.
+With its continued success, Marvel Studios head Kevin Feige has revealed that Disney has movie and TV show plans for the better part of 10 years.
+We’ve already provided a complete list of the order to watch all the current films, but what about the upcoming Marvel movies the studio has planned?

-Get the complete list of all the current projects Marvel has in store, as well as details on as-yet-unnamed projects the studio has announced.
+Get the complete list of all the current projects Marvel has in store, details on as-yet-unnamed projects, as well as how Disney’s acquiring Fox’s Marvel properties ties into the larger MCU.
 Which upcoming Marvel movies are you most excited about?

 Spider-Man: Far From Home (July 5, 2019)